stevensultana/aw-watcher-outlook/README.md

 # Introduction
 Watcher for ActivityWatch which:
 - when Outlook is the active window (specifically a process called outlook.exe)
-- gets the name of the selected item, if name
+- gets the name of the selected item, if any
 - logs the name to ActivityWatch, along with the folder (inbox, sent, Calendar)

 This could be the email Subject, Calendar event title (both tested - other items might also show up).